Tijani-zainab/chrome-extention/README.md

 ### chrome browser extention

-    This extention helps salles rep easily collect data for their client and prospective customers, saved right in their browser
+#### This is a chrome extention tool that helps sales rep easily collect points for their prospective clients and customers ! saved right in your browser tab

 ### Technologies
     Vannila JS, Local storage, Html5 and CSS